apify/apify-docs-v2/sources/academy/switching_to_typescript/interfaces.md

 # [](#interfaces) Interfaces

+**Understand how to declare object types with the "interface" keyword, and the subtle difference interfaces have with regular type aliases.**

+---

 In the [**Using types - II**](./using_types_continued.md) lesson, you learned about object types and how to create them.
 Let's create a new custom object type using the `type` keyword that we're already familiar with.

 ```ts